 The enterprise's impact rating measures its ability to achieve its goals.
 Companies are evaluated based on pre-set questions aligned with SDGs, ESG, and individual metrics.
 While impact rating and impact are two different things, GIIRS found that comparing results was unique and ignored the context of an enterprise's social and environmental impacts.

 Many tools and rating agencies are evolving.
 Therefore, treating this information as one data point is appropriate, but measuring social and environmental impact is complex.
 To maximize impact, enterprises must adapt impact measurement and management.

 Often, asset managers and enterprises agree on key indicators and targets to track their company's performance.
 As a result, agreed-upon indicators are not a proxy for impact.
 Asset managers often use this to report portfolio results.
 In some cases, progressive asset managers can also provide their portfolio companies with tools to collect raw data so they can aggregate indicators.
 Program reporting focuses on output metrics and not outcomes.
 According to Maoz (Michael) Brown, Head of Research at Wharton Social Impact Initiative, “impact metrics are often considered a proxy for impact, but in reality, there is just no correlation. “ While this approach helps determine which enterprise to invest in, it should not be confused with social performance improvement.

 - Focus on aggregating program output and activities data

 - Funders often use surveys to aggregate results

 - In many cases, funders can determine if their portfolio achieves its target.
-However, it is not indicative of program/investment outcome
+However, it is not indicative of the program/investment outcome.

 - Focus on storytelling